hanatonikkou/xous-book/src/ch09-01-basis.md

 The simplified diagram above would require a user to scan every page of storage and trial-decrypt each page to discover the full extent of user data.
 It also lacks an index to track what data goes where.

 These two problems are solved by using a classic "page table" mechanism to map Basis data onto the actual storage array.
-The virtual memory space of any given Basis is 64 bits, with pages that are 4064 bytes long (this is 4096 physical bytes less a per-page overhead for AEC-GCM-SIV + journaling)
+The virtual memory space of any given Basis is 64 bits, with pages that are 4064 bytes long (this is 4096 physical bytes less a per-page overhead for AEC-GCM-SIV + journaling).

 The page table itself consists of entries that are 128-bits long (sized to match the length of an AES block), that are encrypted with AES-ECB.

 ![details of the PDDB implementation](images/pddb-details.png)

-Each page table entry is encodes the following data:
+Each page table entry encodes the following data:

 - 52-bit virtual page number of the physical page corresponding to the offset of the page table, stored as a 56-bit zero-padded field.
 - 8 bits of flags